Cyprinidae: Aquarium fish

 Other popular aquarium cyprinids include danionins, rasborines and true barbs.
 Larger species are bred by the thousands in outdoor ponds, particularly in Southeast Asia, and trade in these aquarium fishes is of considerable commercial importance.
-The small rasborines and danionines are perhaps only rivalled by characids (tetras) and poecilid livebearers in their popularity for community aquaria.
+The small rasborines and danionins are perhaps only rivalled by characids (tetras) and poecilid livebearers in their popularity for community aquaria.
 Some of the most popular cyprinids among aquarists, other than goldfish and koi, include the cherry barb, Harlequin rasbora, pearl danios, rainbow sharks, tiger barbs, and the White Cloud Mountain minnow.

-One particular species of these small and undemanding danionines is the zebrafish (Danio rerio).
+One particular species of these small and undemanding danionins is the zebrafish (Danio rerio).
 It has become the standard model species for studying developmental genetics of vertebrates, in particular fish.

 Conservation

 Habitat destruction and other causes have reduced the wild stocks of several cyprinids to dangerously low levels; some are already entirely extinct.
 In particular, the cyprinids of the subfamily Leuciscinae from southwestern North America have been severely affected by pollution and unsustainable water use in the early to mid-20th century.
 The majority of globally extinct cypriniform species in fact belong to the leuciscinid cyprinids from the southwestern United States and northern Mexico.